johnsonjo4531/read_lines/readme.md

 ## Cat Example

 See the [example.ts](./example.ts) for an example to run.
 You can compare this with the cat implementation on deno's examples in the std library.
-This script's time spent seems to be about 2x slower than deno's cat example on my Macbook Pro's native terminal.
+This script's time spent seems to be roughly 3x slower than deno's cat example on my Macbook Pro's native terminal.

 This example: